Doug Heckman, President

 Judy Meuth, Secretary

-Judy recently retired from being a professor in the WSU Department of Critical Culture, Gender, and Race Studies.
-Her work there concentrated on intersections of science and technology with categories of gender, race, class, sexuality, and culture.
-She examined how conceptions of nature and “the natural” drive our interactions with the environment and each other.
-Her work critiqued how those in power in government, commerce, and science attempt to control these conceptions to impact views, values, use, and policy regarding the environment and groups of people.
-Judy worked with the Confederated Tribes of the Colville Reservation on several National Science Foundation projects to shift the cultural lens of science education toward a tribal point of view.
-Judy has a master’s degree in Wildlife Biology and worked on habitat evaluation and restoration projects in Texas and the Northwest.
-She established a K-12 alternative school where students worked to design their own interdisciplinary curriculum and to act on issues they supported.
-Judy’s currently involved in the Citizens’ Climate Lobby to make a carbon revenue and refund law in the US a reality.
-She’s an avid hiker, runner, gardener, and political activist.
+Judy is a retired professor of Critical Culture, Gender, and Race Studies.
+Her work examined how conceptions of nature and “the natural” impact values and policy regarding the environment and groups of people and drive our interactions with nature and each other.
+Judy worked with the Confederated Tribes of the Colville Reservation and regional school districts on several National Science Foundation projects to shift the cultural lens of science education toward a tribal point of view.
+Judy has a master’s degree in Wildlife Biology and worked for US Fish and Wildlife Service on habitat evaluation and restoration projects in Texas and the Northwest.
+In Texas, she established a K-12 alternative school where students and faculty together designed the interdisciplinary and experiential curriculum.
+Judy now works with Citizens’ Climate Lobby to turn climate change around by making a carbon fee and dividend policy in the U.S. a reality.
+She spends as much time as possible outdoors, running the Palouse, hiking in the region and internationally, and growing veggies is her own backyard.

 Mark Deming is a lifelong north-westerner, avid outdoorsman, husband, and father of three rapidly growing boys.
 He moved to Moscow in 2010 intending to study law at UI, but a temporary position at NRS turned into a career as the company’s Director of Marketing.
 At NRS, Mark works at the confluence of commerce and conservation and enjoys using his communications skills to help grow a local business while advocating for stewardship of public lands and waters.
 Beginning in 2016, Mark worked with American Rivers to co-found 5,000 Miles of Wild, a national campaign pushing for new river protections in honor of the 50th anniversary of the Wild and Scenic Rivers Act.
 In the fall of 2018, he traveled to Washington DC with a coalition of businesses and nonprofits to lobby for land and water conservation.
 Mark looks forward to working with Tom, the staff and the board to help PCEI fulfill its mission and continue doing great work on the Palouse.